Race Matters

 How we will protect and seek justice

-We want to be a police service that protects people from a Black, ethnic, or minority backgrounds from crime, and seeks justice for them.
+We want to be a police service that protects people from Black heritage and racially or ethnically minoritised backgrounds.

 Victim service standard